duskybomb/first-time-shell/README.md

 ## Note
 The script is in its nascent stage and is not well scripted.
 I am still learning shell scripting, so will improve it in future.

-I will also add more commands as I remember them.
+I will soon add more commands.